 Place your beaker onto a digital weighing scales (preferably one that can measure in very small amounts, a jewelry scale is ideal for this) and hit the T button to reset the scale to 0.

 Then, add your preservative until you reach the desired measurement (1-0.5g depending on your preservative and its manufacturer guidelines).
 I use a pipette that I found on amazon to achieve a precise measurement every time.

 Now, add your final ingredient, the essential oil.
 The scale is not necessary as we’re working in drops.

 Step 7: Last but not least, transfer your cream into your chosen container.
 Ensure that you are using glass, PET plastic or aluminum, as all other materials are not sufficient.

-If using glass or PET plastic, I like to get hold of a cosmetic jar that is tinted either dark brown, blue or green.
-This is because essential oils are susceptible to degradation in sunlight, and using a tinted container helps to protect it.
+If using glass or PET plastic, I like to get hold of a cosmetic jar that is tinted either dark brown, blue, or green.
+This is because essential oils are susceptible to degradation in sunlight, and using a tinted container helps to protect them.

 Don’t forget to label your formulations.
 Include the name of the product and the date of manufacture, just so you can keep yourself organized.